Genki Travel Health Insurance Review: Is It Worth It?

 Dipping back into home comforts for a bit?
 With Genki Explorer plan, you're covered for up to 6 weeks (42 days) every half a year (180 days).
 But keep in mind, it's mainly for those "just in case" moments—accidents or urgent emergencies.
 And, you need to have ventured beyond your home borders at least once after your policy kicks in to tap into this benefit.

-If you just started your policy while already abroad, Genki Insurance's got your first 14 days at home covered for similar emergencies.
+If you just started your policy while already abroad, Genki insurance's got your first 14 days at home covered for similar emergencies.

-Home Country Coverage: Genki Resident
+Home Country Coverage: Genki Native

-The Genki Resident plan provides a broader safety net, covering a wide range of medical services, including general check-ups, prescription medication, and even illness treatments.
+The Genki Native plan provides a broader safety net, covering a wide range of medical services, including general check-ups, prescription medication, and even illness treatments.
 This makes it an excellent choice for nomads who ferry between their home countries and other destinations but still require extensive insurance coverage.

 What is Genki Insurance Good (and Not Good) For?